jirutka/unidecode/README.md

 [![Coverage Status](https://img.shields.io/coveralls/jirutka/unidecode.svg)](https://coveralls.io/r/jirutka/unidecode)
 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/cz.jirutka.unidecode/unidecode/badge.svg)](https://maven-badges.herokuapp.com/maven-central/cz.jirutka.unidecode/unidecode)

-Unidecode is a Java port of the [Text::Unidecode](http://search.cpan.org/~sburke/Text-Unidecode/lib/Text/Unidecode.pm) from Perl that solves transliteration of an Unicode text to US-ASCII.
-However, this implementation is not limited only to ASCII characters, currently supports also ISO-8859-2 (aka Latin 2).
+Unidecode is a Java port of Perl library [Text::Unidecode] that solves transliteration of an Unicode text to US-ASCII.
+This implementation is not limited only to ASCII characters, currently supports also ISO-8859-2 (aka Latin 2) and can be easily extended to more charsets (contributions are welcome).

+Please note that this is just a quick and dirty method of transliteration, **it’s not a silver bullet!** Read a detailed [description][Text::Unidecode] of it’s limitations from the original Text::Unidecode by Sean M. Burke.

 How to Use